It’s Ladybug Season and we’ve got a guide to helping you bring kids to see them in Oakland. Extra thanks to EBRPD for helping us fact-check!

 I had thought they might be asleep but they are very much awake – it’s pretty fun to see one ladybug riding on another ladybug which is in turn riding on another ladybug, sometimes all crawling in different directions.
 My preschooler enjoyed singing to them (to make sure they were awake) and studying them through a small magnifying glass, as well as trying to entice them to step onto her finger.

-You can continue along to the intersection with the Eucalyptus Trail if you liked, but many children will be content to turn back here and save some energy for salamander hunting and playing on the playground on the return journey.
+You can continue along to the intersection with the Eucalyptus Trail if you like.
+Still, many children will be content to turn back here and save some energy for salamander-seeking and playing on the playground on the return journey.

-The rangers out of the Crab Cove Visitor Center (affiliated with Crab Cove Regional Shoreline rather than Redwood Regional Park, for reasons I don’t fully understand) lead occasional tours to see the ladybugs so if you’re more comfortable being guided you could ‘follow’ them on Facebook to receive updates on their schedule.
+The naturalists out of the Crab Cove Visitor Center (affiliated with both Crown Memorial Beach and Reinhardt Redwood Regional Park) lead occasional tours to see the ladybugs so if you’re more comfortable being guided you could ‘follow’ them on Facebook to receive updates on their schedule.
 If you prefer to have the ladybugs to yourselves then avoid tour days…and weekends after mid-morning.
 Your best bet might be to play hooky from work and head out after school as we did – that way you can be pretty much assured of having them to yourselves.
-Either way, see them before the end of February…or wait until November to catch them again!
+Either way, see them before mid-February…or wait until November to catch them again!